Azure/azure-powershell/src/Synapse/Synapse/help/Az.Synapse.md

 Checks for the existence of a Synapse Analytics Spark pool.

 ### [Test-AzSynapseSqlDatabase](Test-AzSynapseSqlDatabase.md)
-This feature is in a limited preview, initially accessible only to certain subscriptions.
 Checks for the existence of a Synapse Analytics SQL database.

 ### [Test-AzSynapseSqlPool](Test-AzSynapseSqlPool.md)
 Checks for the existence of a Synapse Analytics SQL pool.